josephwright/josephwright.github.io/_posts/2020-08-20-newdocumentcommand-versus-newcommand-versus.md

 <!-- {% endraw %} -->
 You'll see that we stay consistent here: the same syntax is used to create one, two or even more optional arguments.
-I wouldn't recommend using multiple optional arguments in most case, but when we do, it's a lot easier using `\NewDocumentCommand`.
+I wouldn't recommend using multiple optional arguments in most cases, but when we do, it's a lot easier using `\NewDocumentCommand`.

 What `twoopt` _cannot_ do, but `\NewDocumentCommand` can, is create optional